Universal positive mass theorems: General setting

 \end{lemm}

-The value $a=\tfrac{n-2}{2}$ is the lower bound of the necessary decay rates for the following arguments to hold true.
-It is moreover remarkable that this decay rate is the same as that one can usually infer from a PDE analysis of the equations
+It is necessary to have $a>\tfrac{n-2}{2}$ for the arguments of the proof to hold true.
+It is remarkable that this decay rate is the same as the decay rate usually inferred from a PDE analysis of the equations